August 17-18, 2018

 Erin Robinson, PhD, MPH, MSW, is an Assistant Professor in the School of Social Work at the University of Missouri.
 She received Bachelors’ Degrees in Social Work and Psychology from the University of Iowa, A Master’s of Social Work from Washington University in St. Louis, a Master’s of Public Health and her PhD in Social Work from the University of Iowa.
 Dr. Robinson’s research has focused on preparation and advance care planning in a variety of populations, from college students to prison settings to older persons in rural settings.

 Randy Huss, MD, CMD, is medical director for Silverstone Place Skilled Nursing Facility in Rolla, MO, and is founder and current president of Missouri Association of Long Term Care Practitioners, as well as past AMDA Board member and House of Delegates Chair.
 His clinical practice is as a geriatrician and long-term care physician with Mercy Clinic-Rolla.
-Dr. Huss served as the President of Mercy Clinic Rolla of Mercy Hospital Ardmore, Inc and Mercy Hospital St. Louis.
-Dr. Huss is a member Mercy’s Executive and Operations councils.
-In addition, Dr. Huss is leading a Mercy-wide effort to use Lean principles and processes to continually improve the delivery of health care services through Mercy Clinic.
-Dr. Huss is board certified in Family Medicine and holds the Certificate of Added Qualifications in Geriatric … Medicine.
-Dr. Huss was member and president of the Missouri State Board of Registration for the Healing Arts.
+Dr. Huss has previously served as the President of Mercy Clinic-Rolla.
+Dr. Huss is board certified in Family Medicine and holds the Certificate of Added Qualifications in Geriatric Medicine, as well as certification as a Certified Medical Director by the American Board of Post-Acute and Long Term Care Medicine.
+Dr. Huss was past member and president of the Missouri State Board of Registration for the Healing Arts, during which time he chaired the committee that wrote Missouri’s Intractable Pain Treatment Act passed unanimously by the Missouri Legislature in 1995.
 He earned his medical degree from Vanderbilt University and completed his residency in Family Medicine at the University of Florida.

 George Grossberg, MD, treats geriatric patients who suffer from a range of neurocognitive disorders, including Alzheimer’s disease.
 His areas of expertise include late-life depression, delirium, psychiatry in the nursing home setting, and geriatric psychopharmacology.
 He provides outpatient evaluation and treatment, long-term care consultation/treatment, and inpatient care.
 Dr. Grossberg approaches treatment with consideration of biological, psychological and social factors affecting the patient.